Simon Mainwaring

 Simon Mainwaring is a branding expert and author of We First: How Brands and Consumers Use Social Media to Build a Better World (Palgrave Macmillan 2011) and Lead With We: The Business Revolution that Will Save Our Future (Matt Holt/BenBella 2021).
 He is the founder and CEO of Culver City, California-based We First Inc., a brand consultancy.

 Background

-Prior to founding We First, Manwaring was creative director at advertising agencies such as Saatchi & Saatchi, Wieden & Kennedy, and Ogilvy working with clients like Motorala, Nike, and Toyota.
+Prior to founding We First, Mainwaring was creative director at advertising agencies such as Saatchi & Saatchi, Wieden & Kennedy, and Ogilvy working with clients like Motorala, Nike, and Toyota.
 His work is mentioned in Cutting Edge Advertising by Jim Aitchison.